fernanda-rabacal/GoldenEvents/README.md

 # Golden Events

 This is a collaborative full stack project of a website where you can see the latest events near to you, see the details of it, register or login in your account to buy a ticket and/or create an event.
 Besides, you can see and edit your profile, see the order history, edit or delete your created events and many more.
-This project is made with Next.js e Express.js, also using Sass and Prisma, using JWT authentication, data validation, SQL database and Docker.
+This project is made with Next.js e Express.js, also using Sass and Prisma, using JWT authentication, data validation, MySQL database and Docker.

 ### Status: In progress 🚧

 #### Doing:
 - Creating the Profile Dashboard
+- Creating the event creation page

 #### Needs to do: